Description

 Instructions

-3. Make the dough.
-I’m sharing instructions for both using a stand mixer for this and if you’re doing it by hand.
-If you’re using a stand mixer: combine 350g plain flour, 2 teaspoons baking powder, 2 teaspoons instant yeast, 2 teaspoons of salt, 1.5 tablespoons sunflower oil and 180g lukewarm water in the bowl of your mixer.
-With the dough hook attached, knead at a medium speed for about 6 minutes, until the dough is soft, supple and not sticky to the touch.
-If you’re kneading by hand: combine 350g flour, 2 teaspoons baking powder, 2 teaspoons instant yeast and 2 teaspoons of salt in a large bowl.
-Mix together with a large wooden spoon or spatula then add 1.5 tablespoons sunflower oil and 180g lukewarm water.
+- Make the dough (kneading by hand instructions).
+Combine 350g flour, 2 teaspoons baking powder, 2 teaspoons instant yeast and 2 teaspoons of salt in a large bowl.
+Mix with a large wooden spoon or spatula then add 1.5 tablespoons sunflower oil and 180g lukewarm water.
 Keep mixing with the spoon until it comes together into a rough, shaggy dough.
-At this point, turn it out onto a lightly floured surface and knead for about 7 minutes, until it’s soft, supple and smooth.
+At this point, turn it out onto a lightly floured surface and knead for about seven minutes, until it’s soft, supple and smooth.
 It shouldn’t be sticky.

-6. Garnish and serve.
-I like to serve these directly from the steamer basket as it’s easier and looks fun!
-Drizzle over 1 tablespoon of chilli oil (or more if you like), the chopped scallions, cilantro and sesame seeds and dig in.
+- Garnish and serve.
+I like to serve these directly from the steamer basket if I’ve steamed them as it’s easier and looks fun!
+If you’ve pan-fried them, transfer them to a serving platter.
+Drizzle over 1 tablespoon of chili oil (or more if you like), the chopped scallions, cilantro and sesame seeds and dig in.

 Notes